gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

    critical issue, but can still protect packets then a the endpoint SHOULD attempt to establish a new DTLS connection.
-If that succeeds then the SCTP association switches over to the new DTLS connection and can terminate the old one including reporting the error.
+If that succeeds then the SCTP association switches over to the new DTLS connection replace the DTLS Key Contextes, and can terminate the old DTLS connection including reporting the error.
 In case the establishment fails, then this critical issue MUST be reported to the SCTP association so that it can send an ABORT chunk with the Error in Protection cause code.
 This will terminate the SCTP